-Development of any type, density, or intensity adjacent to the Downtown Mixed-Use or Civic categories.
-No Buffer Required No Buffer Required No Buffer Required Policy FLU 1.6.6 Multi-family residential adjacent to the Open Space and Recreation category shall require a visual screenbuffer consisting of an 8 -foot 2 high privacy fence and /or a 25 -foot 2 wide vegetated buffer.
-Policy FLU 1.6.7 A public road way, trailshared use path, or water feature at least 30 feet wide can be designated in lieu of a buffer.
+Development of any type, density or intensity adjacent to the Downtown Mixed-Use or Civic categories.
+No Buffer Required No Buffer Required No Buffer Required Policy FLU 1.6.6 Multi-family residential adjacent to the Open Space and Recreation category shall require a visual screen buffer consisting of an 8-foot-high privacy fence and or a 25-foot-wide vegetated buffer.
+Policy FLU 1.6.7 A public road way, trail shared use path, or water feature at least 30 feet wide can be designated in lieu of a buffer.
 Policy FLU 1.6.8 Alternative compatibility techniques, including but not limited to one or a combination of the following: architectural features, building placement, setbacks, berms, and landscaping, that have the same effect as a buffer and promote mixed use and walkability, may be used in lieu of the compatibility requirements in Policies 1.6.5, 1.6.6 and 1.6.7.
-Objective FLU 1.7 Protect cultural, historical a nd natural resources within t the City.
+Objective FLU 1.7 Protect cultural, historical and natural resources withi n the City.
 Policy FLU 1.7.1 Applications for development orders within the City shall be required to identify the presence of cultural, historical, and natural resources on the development parcel of land proposed for development.
 Policy FLU 1.7.2 Coordinate with the State Historic Preservation Office on the appropriate treatment of cultural and historical resources where identified.
-Policy FLU 1.7.3 Natural resources shall be pProtected and conserved natural resources consistent with the Conservation Element of th eis Plan.
+Policy FLU 1.7.3 Natural resources shall be pProtected and conserved natural resources consistent with the Conservation Element of theis Plan.
 Policy FLU 1.7.4 Analyze proposed new development to ensure compatibility with topography and existing soils.
 Policy FLU 1.7.5 FLU Map 2.3 shows minerals and soils within the City.
 Policy FLU 1.7.6 FLU Map 2.6 shows wetlands within the City.
 Policy FLU 1.7.7 FLU Map 2.4 shows floodplains within the City.
-Policy FLU 1.7.8 Beach.
-The Plan recognizes t cce of public water supply to t he M Canal as an allowed con Future Land Use Categori servation use within prohibited within the M Canal right of way.
-Further, development shall be prohibited north of the M Canal right of way and within the 100 feet south of the M Canal right of way.
-This does not prohibit construction of roads or any development in the M Canal right of way related to the expansion, operation and maintenance of the M Canal.
-The Land Development Regulations shall address compatibility between the M Canal and any adjacent development.
-The City will coordinate with SFWMD and SID to encourage drainage from development within the City to discharge into the SID drainage system as permitted by SFWMD, and not into the M Canal.
+Policy FLU 1.7.8 vertical development shall h ent within the M Canal right anal right of way and within the 80 feet to the S outh of the M Canal right of way.
+Inis does not prohibit vertical development in M Canal right of way related to the operation and maintenance of the M Canal.